TangDier03/tangdier03.github.io/_pages/about.md

 - Foundational Frameworks for AI-driven Scientific Discovery.

 I am always open to exploring emerging topics at the intersection of these fields.

-## News

-- 2026, June 28 - July 3.
-I will attend [2026 IEEE International Symposium on Information Theory](https://2026.ieee-isit.org/) and give presentation.
-- 2026, June 22 - June 26.
-I will attend [Beyond IID in Information Theory 14](https://www.beyondiid2026.com/) and give presentation.
-- 2026, May 10.
-Our recent work on the theories of universal feature selection was posted to [arXiv](https://arxiv.org/abs/2605.09396).
-- 2026, Feb 13.
-I was invited to be a conference reviewer of [2026 IEEE International Symposium on Information Theory](https://2026.ieee-isit.org/).